NanoSat-MO-Framework/nmf-mission-raspberry-pi/README.md

 These are a continuation of the steps above:

+5. Install Java on the Raspberry Pi if not installed yet

-5. Login as root and execute the following commmand on the /nanosat-mo-framework folder:
+6. Login as root and execute the following commmand on the /nanosat-mo-framework folder:
 ```
 ./fresh_install.sh
 ```

-6. The installation should output the message: "Success!
+7. The installation should output the message: "Success!
 The NanoSat MO Framework was installed!".
 Otherwise, please read the error and fix it accordingly.

-7. Start the NanoSat MO Supervisor with the command:
+8. Start the NanoSat MO Supervisor with the command:
 ```
 ./start_supervisor.sh
 ```